Danny Simpson

-Daniel Peter Simpson (born 4 January 1987) is an English professional footballer who last played as a right-back for Championship side Bristol City.
+Daniel Peter Simpson (born 4 January 1987) is an English former professional footballer who played as a right-back.
+He started his career at Manchester United in the Premier League, later loaned for Royal Antwerp, Sunderland, Ipswich Town, Blackburn Rovers and Newcastle United during his professional development.

-A product of the Manchester United academy, Simpson played on loan for Royal Antwerp, Sunderland, Ipswich Town, Blackburn Rovers and Newcastle United during his professional development.
-He then signed for Newcastle on a permanent basis in January 2010, before relocating to Queens Park Rangers on a free transfer in June 2013.

-Simpson signed for Leicester City in 2014, then newly promoted to the Premier League.
+He signed for Newcastle on a permanent basis in January 2010, before relocating to Queens Park Rangers on a free transfer in June 2013.
+He signed for Leicester City in 2014, then newly promoted to the Premier League.
 He was part of the Leicester squad that avoided relegation, in his first season, before winning the Premier League title in the 2015–16 season.
 He left Leicester for Huddersfield Town in 2019, but was released a year later.

-Career
+He then joined Bristol City where he made seven appearances for the club between 2021 and 2022, after this he joined Macclesfield where he didn't make a single appearance, retiring after that.

+He had an exhibition boxing match in August 2024 against Danny Aarons at the 3Arena.
+The bout ended in a split draw.

+Football career

 Manchester United

 Simpson was born in Eccles, Greater Manchester, to a Jamaican father and English mother.
 Simpson played for Parkwyddn JFC in Eccles as a youth before being picked up by Manchester United.
 He is a product of the Manchester United youth system, having come up through the ranks into the reserve squad in 2005.

 In early January 2006, he was sent on loan, along with three other United youths, to the Belgian Second Division club Royal Antwerp for the remainder of the season, to gain match experience.
 Simpson also spent the first half of the 2006–07 season at Antwerp before returning to United in January 2007.

 On 25 January 2007, he joined Sunderland on loan for the rest of the season.
 The loan move saw him link up with fellow Manchester United player Jonny Evans.
 He won the Championship title with Sunderland that season.
 Simpson returned to United at the start of the 2007–08 season and signed a new contract in September 2007 that would keep him at the club until 2010.
 He made his first competitive appearance for United on 26 September 2007 in the 2–0 League Cup loss to Coventry City, and soon after made his Premier League debut on 6 October 2007 against Wigan Athletic at Old Trafford, coming on as a 30th-minute substitute for the injured John O'Shea.
 He set up the fourth goal with a well flighted cross for Wayne Rooney.
 The match ended with a 4–0 win to United.
 His European debut came on 23 October 2007, when he came on as an 80th-minute substitute for Ryan Giggs against Dynamo Kyiv.
 His first European start was in the reverse fixture against Dynamo Kyiv on 7 November 2007; United won the game 4–0.